Jotalea/format-any-disk/README.md

 This will install `FAD` on your system, making it accessible system-wide.

 ## Usage
-- After installation, you can run FAD from anywhere in the terminal by simply typing `fad`.
+- After installation, you can run FAD from anywhere in the terminal by simply typing `sudo fad`.
 - Follow the on-screen prompts to select the USB device, set a label, and choose a mount point.

 ## Features